meta-space-org/playnetwork/docs/server/User.md

 # User (server)
 extends [pc.EventHandler]

-User interface which is created for each individual connection and cross connection to a [PlayNetwork]
+User interface which is created for each individual connection and inter-connections to a [PlayNetwork].

 ---